AFS-Bootcamp-202211-Group-A/practice-tdd-parking-lot/test_case.md

 ---
 - Case 4 - Given a parking lot, and a wrong ticket, When fetch the car with wrong ticket, Then return nothing.

+- Case 5(could be skipped) - Given a parking lot, When fetch the car without ticket, Then return nothing.
 ---
-- Case 5 - Given a parking lot, When fetch the car without ticket, Then return nothing.
 - Case 6 - Given a parking lot, and a used ticket, When fetch the car with used ticket, Then return nothing.
 ---